nathaneastwood/fablore/src/world-of-rathe/demonastery/patrons-of-the-forbidden.md

 #### Ivor

 When his wife was killed during an experiment gone awry, Ivor was driven mad by his loss and the guilt of having caused her death, and became determined to make it right.
 At first, he thought there might be no way to bring her back; the arcane energies had reduced her corpse to dust, and so there was no body within which he could revive her.
 However, Ivor was nothing if not resourceful.
 It began with a pair of kind, deep brown eyes, accompanied by a polite smile, passing him by on the street.
 Then her flaxen gold hair, shining softly in the sun; her gentle, dainty hands; her high cheekbones; her dimples.
 Piece by piece, Ivor began to rebuild his wife, determined to bring her back.
-When the other townsfolk began to question him, demanding answers as to the loss of their kin, Ivor was forced to relocate to the Demonastery—a place where no one would stand between him and his beloved.
+When the other townsfolk began to question him, demanding answers as to the loss of their kin, Ivor was forced to relocate to the Demonastery-a place where no one would stand between him and his beloved.

 #### Leone